 Day 2 Travel To Skardu/ Chilas/ Narran:

 In the morning you will be taken to Islamabad airport for the PIA Boeing flight to Skardu (2287m).
-This flight is subject to clear conditions in Skardu and if the flight is cancelled we make the two-day drive to Skardu along the Karakoram Highway (KKH), which is sometimes known as the eighth wonder of the world.
+This flight is subject to clear conditions in Skardu and if the flight is canceled we make the two-day drive to Skardu along the Karakoram Highway (KKH), which is sometimes known as the eighth wonder of the world.
 If we drive we will stay overnight at Chilas on the banks of the Indus - the Lion River. ( One-hour flight or a 12-hour drive on KKH).

 DAY 3 Explore Skardu:

 A free day in Skardu, the capital of Baltistan, which is sometimes called little Tibet due to its geographic closeness and historic links with Tibet and Laddakh.
-Stroll through the narrow bazaar, climb up the cliff to visit the historic Kharpocho Fort, visit the turquoise blue Satpara Lake that is just a few kilometres outside the town.
+Stroll through the narrow bazaar, climb up the cliff to visit the historic Kharpocho Fort, visit the turquoise blue Satpara Lake that is just a few kilometers outside the town.
 Meals and overnight at motel/resort.

 Day 4 Towards Trek Head: